Arch: Variations

 Few transformations can be applied to arch shapes.

 If one impost is much higher than another, the arch (frequently pointed) is known as ramping arch, raking arch, or rampant arch (from arc rampant).
-Originally used to support inclined structures, like stairs, in the 13th-14th centuries they appeared as parts of flying buttresses used to counteract the thrust of Gothic ribbed vaults.
+Ramping arches were used to support inclined structures such as stairs, and in the 13th and 14th centuries formed parts of flying buttresses that counteracted the thrust of Gothic ribbed vaults.
+Where Gothic flying buttresses were built in several tiers, upper arches could also carry roof drainage away from the aisles and resist wind forces.
+An earlier example is found in the aisles of Vaison-la-Romaine Cathedral (around 1100), where ramping arches braced the Romanesque building.

 A central part of an arch can be raised on short vertical supports, creating a trefoil-like shouldered arch.
 The raised central part can vary all the way from a flat arch to ogee.
-The shouldered arches were used to decorate openings in Europe from medieval times to Late Gothic architecture, became common in Iranian architecture from the 14th century, and were later adopted in the Ottoman Turkey.
+Shouldered arches were used for doorways and other openings in medieval European and Late Gothic architecture.
+Examples in Iranian architecture date from the 12th and 13th centuries, preceding wider use during the 14th century.
+The outside arcades of the tomb of Öljaitü at Soltaniyeh illustrate this later popularity.
+Beyond Iran, the Green Mosque in Bursa (1424) provides an example in Ottoman architecture.

 In a stilted arch (also surmounted), the springing line is located above the imposts (on "stilts").
 Known to Islamic architects by the 8th century, the technique was utilized to vertically align the apexes of arches of different dimensions in Romanesque and Gothic architecture.
 Stilting was useful for semicircular arches, where the ratio of the rise fixed at 1/2 of the span, but was applied to the pointed arches, too.

 The skew arch (also known as an oblique arch) is used when the arch needs to form an oblique angle in the horizontal plane with respect to the (parallel) springings, for example, when a bridge crosses the river at an angle different than 90°.
 A splayed arch is used for the case of unequal spans on the sides of the arch (when, for example, an interior opening in the wall is larger than the exterior one), the intrados of a round splayed arch is not cylindrical, but has a conical shape.